Tag: taiji

 The Mirror of Life

 As I wandered along the riverbank, the gentle murmur of the water called to me, its melody a soothing balm to my weary soul.
-In the distance, I spotted an old fisherman casting his line into the shimmering depths, his weathered face illuminated by the
+In the distance, I spotted an old fisherman casting his line into the shimmering depths, his weathered face illuminated by the soft light of dawn.

 <span class='p-name'>The Philosophy of Harmony</span>